Monday, 10 October 2011

 The Truth Of You

 It takes courage to speak our truth.
-The inner voice has gone quiet; a low hum.
-The voice of reason that assures you all is well lacks conviction and each moment the world grows colder.
+The inner voice has grown quiet—a low hum.
+The voice of reason that once assured you all is well now lacks conviction, and with each passing moment, the world grows colder.

 Portrait of Maz Spencer.